RWTH-i5-IDSG/RWTH-i5-IDSG.github.io/_pages/ticketserver.md

 ---

 BarTi allows the issuing of VDV-KA conforming 2D barcode tickets with a static validity.
-A to the system connected VDV-KA secure access module (SAM), which comes as smartcard, is required.
+A VDV-KA secure access module (SAM), which comes as a smartcard, is required to be connected to the system.
 To create the ticket, BarTi offers a RESTful interface accepting the required ticket parameters and returning a signed ticket as picture file, which can be used in e.g., mobile applications.

-As VDV-KA is primarly used in Germany, the documentation of BarTi is German.
+As VDV-KA is primarly used in Germany, the documentation of BarTi is in German.